sghpjuikit/player/app/documentation/README.md

 - does not use any website or cloud storage
 - does not execute any malicious behavior unless exploited by a 3rd party.

-  The application could run malicious widget/plugin (such as key logger) if user or 3rd party provides it.
+  The application could run malicious widget/plugin (such as keylogger) if user or 3rd party provides it.
 The application automatically compiles and loads widget class files provided in the `app/widgets` directory and currently this behavior can not be disabled.

 - is portable, hence